luisdelarosa/ImpLight/README.md

 We presented this at iOSDevCamp 2014.
 Our team was Jimmy (@jsambuo), Natasha (@natashatherobot), Katie, and me (@louielouie).
 We all work for Capital One and we like soldering and making things.

+Important: Open ImpLight.xcworkspace and not the xcodeproj.
+We have checked in the CocoaPods that we use and it utilizes the workspace.

 Requirements:
 * Xcode 6 Beta 5
 * Electric Imp